 Yard and Hard Stand

-Excellent yard facilities are available for member’s boats that require maintenance and we have access to a modern travel-lift from Savage’s Wharf who conducts the slipping and launching of vessels.
+Excellent yard facilities are available for members' boats requiring maintenance and we have access to a modern travel-lift from Savages Wharf who conduct the slipping and launching of vessels.

 Hardstand facilities and trailer boat space are both available in the club’s paved yard at moderate rates for members.